hkparker/imux/README.md

 imux -client --binds='{"0.0.0.0": 10}' --listen=localhost:22 --dial=server:443
 ```

-The client will use TLS with Trust Of First Use (TOFU).
-Now on the client, connect to localhost:22 to ssh to the sever's localhost:22 over the imux connection
+Now on the client, connect to `localhost:22` to ssh to the sever's `localhost:22` over the imux connection

 ```
 ssh localhost